 Yes, this man has developed the science over almost 45 years of professional work.

-When you talk to FBI executives, current informant, they say, who do I asked him, who should I go to?
+When you talk to FBI executives, current informants say, I asked him, who should I go to?

-The first guy that said Wayne Barn is your guy.
+The first guy says, Wayne Barn is your guy.

 He is a true expert.

-He came in, he did uh over a month of evaluation, and he came back and said, There's not any doubt in my mind, Hunter Biden signed that document.
+He did over a month of evaluation, and he came back and said, there's not any doubt in my mind, Hunter Biden signed that document.

-Tony Bobolinsky, John Paul Isaac, uh, who I've interviewed was a very nice man, by the way.
+Tony Bobolinski, John Paul Isaac, who I've interviewed, was a very nice man, by the way.

 And he seemed like he was in a lot of trouble.